Alazizu6798/Coffee-Shop-Sales-Analysis/README.md

 # Process
 - Verified data for any  missing values and anomalies.
-- Performed Data cleaning changed some data types so that data is clean and consistent with respect to data type, data format and values used in MySQL.
+- Performed Data cleaning, changed some data types so that data is clean and consistent with respect to data type, data format and values using MySql.
 - Used KPI card to display business requirements according to the questions asked.
 - Used column chart to show Daily Sales Analysis with Average Line of total sales to identify exceptional sales days.
 - Created Heat chart to display sales as per days specifically on particular hour.